wxt30/arpanel/README.md

 Open a web browser to see your dashboard: `http://your-rigs-ip:3030`
 You can also open/forward port `3030` and use your public ip: `http://your-public-ip:3030`
-You can change the port number in `./arpanel-start.sh`
+If needed, the port number can be changed in `./arpanel-start.sh`

 Stop arPanel with: `./arpanel-stop.sh`